guzvo92/engageaijs/readme.md

 ## Production Site
 [https://engageai.world](https://engageai.world)

+## WE HAVE NOT SPL TOKEN DEPLOYED take care of scammers.

 ## ABOUT DEMO
 In this repo, we provide a hackathon demo Telegram bot, deployed with BotFather configurations as a template.
 This bot has the ability to: